The 20 Best Major Depression Doctors in Canada

 Toronto, ON, CA

-Susan Rotzinger practices in Toronto, Canada.
+Susan Rotzinger practices practicing medicine in Toronto, Canada.
 Ms. Rotzinger is rated as an Elite expert by MediFind in the treatment of Major Depression.
-Her top areas of expertise are Major Depression, Primary Lateral Sclerosis, and Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease).
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Major Depression, Primary Lateral Sclerosis, and Amyotrophic Lateral Sclerosis (ALS or Lou Gehrig's Disease).

 Elite in Major Depression